hanwenzhang123/fullstack-note/README.md

 - does not have "arguments" which access to all the inputs parameters
 - use lexical scoping — 'this' refers to it's current surrounding scope and no further.

+Disadvantage of Arrow Function
+- can never be used as constructor functions
+- can never be invoked with the new keyword
+- a prototype property does not exist for an arrow function.

 ```js
 var obj = {